podblog/octoblog/source/_posts/2012-12-08-around-wynwood-for-art-basel-2012-dot-dot-dot.markdown

 title: "Around Wynwood For Art Basel 2012..."
 date: 2012-12-08 21:25
 comments: true
-categories: [art basel, miami, randomness, ramblings, instagram, normal, wynwood, asif,]
+categories: [art basel, miami, randomness, ramblings, instagram, normal, wynwood, asif, car2go]
 sharing: true
 ---

 {% img center https://s3.amazonaws.com/dvblog/wynwood960.jpg 960 960 'Wynwood Saturday Night December 8' %}

-Proprietor of <a href="http://thevagabondmiami.com/">The Vagabond</a> and friend of mine, Carmel Ophir, had this to say about Basel...
+Proprietor of <a href="http://thevagabondmiami.com/" target="_blank">The Vagabond</a> and friend of mine, Carmel Ophir, had this to say about Basel...

 {% blockquote Carmel Ophir https://www.facebook.com/carmelophir/posts/10152329760025065 On Art Basel Miami %}
 Take a walk, alone...
 Go into the small random galleries, warehouses, and storefronts.
 Pick any art fair and not worry about paying the admission fee.
 Walk around, and take in some of the most incredible creative works in the world.
 Don't fret about where your friends are and what they may be doing, or what's the cool/hip place to be.